hidekatsu-izuno/nuxt-history-state/README.md

 #### maxHistoryLength

-Sets the maximum length of the hisotry that can hold data.
+Sets the maximum length of hisotries that can hold data.

-When this option not set, it is unlimited.
+When this option is not set, it is unlimited.

-*Default:* unlimited
+*Default:* undefined (unlimited)

 #### reloadable